IBM/event-automation/_es_11.2/07-administering/09-scaling.md

 **Note:** Only a [selected subset](https://strimzi.io/docs/operators/0.31.1/configuring.html#con-common-configuration-jvm-reference){:target="_blank"} of the available JVM options can be configured.

-JVM settings for the Kafka brokers are defined in the `EventStreams` custom resource in the `spec.strimziOverrides.kafka.jvmOptions` propety.
+JVM settings for the Kafka brokers are defined in the `EventStreams` custom resource in the `spec.strimziOverrides.kafka.jvmOptions` property.
 For example:

 ```yaml
 apiVersion: eventstreams.ibm.com/v1beta2